Mixbook/s3_deployer/README.md

   gzip [/\.js$/, /\.css$/] # or just use 'true' to gzip everything colorize true

+  after_deploy -> do
+    # Some custom code to execute after deploy or rollback
+  end

   # You also can specify environment-specific settings, the default environment is 'production'
   environment(:development) do
     bucket "mixbook_dev"